Crafts That Double as Lesson Reminders

 Could use different colored beads for different words.
 Could use letter beads to spell out key words.
 Could use symbol beads that represent concepts.

-Had kid wear his "love one another" bracelet to school and end up explaining it to his teacher.
+Had a kid wear his "love one another" bracelet to school and end up explaining it to his teacher.
 She was so impressed she asked me about our kids ministry.

 Refrigerator Reminder Magnets